icopy-site/awesome/docs/awesome/awesome-clean-tech.md

 ### Water

 - [The great bubble barrier](https://thegreatbubblebarrier.com) | Netherlands | 2016

-  Developped a system working with a tube with holes placed on the bottom of a river.
+  Developed a system working with a tube with holes placed on the bottom of a river.
 Pumping air through the tube creates a bubble barrier, or air curtain.
 The air bubbles force plastics in the water to the surface, making them accessible for removal.

 - [The Ocean Cleanup](https://theoceancleanup.com/) | Netherlands | 2013